hassannMedhat/e-commerce/README.md

-This site is not complete, as I am currently working on a larger project that will be announced soon.
+This site is not complete, only 40% finished.

 This site has several bugs that I haven't resolved due to my current project.